meteor/meteor/content/ui-ux.md

 One solution to this problem is to *animate* list changes (which we'll look at below), but this isn't always the best approach.
 For instance, if a user is reading a list of comments, they may not want to see any changes until they are done with their current reading.

 An option in this case is to call out that there are changes to the data the user is looking at without actually making UI updates.
 Of course with a reactive across the board system like Meteor, it isn't necessarily easy to stop such changes from happening!

-However, it is possible to do this thanks to our split between smart and resuable components.
-The resuable component simply renders what it's given, so we use our smart component to control that information.
+However, it is possible to do this thanks to our split between smart and reusable components.
+The reusable component simply renders what it's given, so we use our smart component to control that information.
 We can use a *Local Collection* to store the rendered data, and then push data into it when the user requests:

 ```js
 Template.listsShowPage.onCreated(function() {